Oxfordshire History Centre: History

 An office was established by Oxfordshire County Council in 1935 and was in County Hall in Oxford.
 Its remit was to collect historic documents related to the history of Oxfordshire as well as the records of Oxfordshire County Council itself.
 These collections were significantly enlarged when the Bodleian Library transferred responsibility for the diocesan, archdeaconry and parish collections of Oxfordshire to the Oxfordshire Record Office in 1984.

 As the collections grew, storage space in County Hall was augmented by a series of remote stores.
 However, by the 1990s increasing visitor numbers as well as an acute need for more storage space meant that a new building was essential.
 The Diocese of Oxford offered the County Council the redundant parish church of St Luke in Cowley and this building, built at the behest of Lord Nuffield as a place of worship for the workers in his Cowley factories was converted with the support of the Heritage Lottery Fund, Paul Getty and other donors.
 The bells, cast by Gillett & Johnston in 1938, were sold to the Keltek Trust and eventually were incorporated into a new ring of bells at Christ Church, Hampstead, Greater London.

 The new Office opened to the public in November 2000.

 In 2011 the former Oxfordshire Record Office, Centre for Oxfordshire Studies and the Oxfordshire Health Archives were merged into one comprehensive history service and renamed Oxfordshire History Centre.

+As of 26 August 2026, the current History Service Manager is Daniel Williams.